No Tags Found!

 Anonymous

-Hi, I have query regarding the full and final settlement.
-I was working in a company after completion of 5 months I gave resign there with proper handover.
-I submitted my resignation on Saturday.and in that week I attend duty 5 days.am I eligible to take weekly off with pay or not?And am I eligible to take earn leave encashment while I was on probation period.
+Hi, I have a query regarding the full and final settlement.
+I was working in a company, and after completing 5 months, I resigned with a proper handover.
+I submitted my resignation on Saturday, and during that week, I worked for 5 days.
+Am I eligible to take a weekly off with pay?
+Also, am I eligible to encash earned leave while I was on probation?

 From India, Faridabad

-Though there is no mention in the post about the type of the establishment, normally the accrual of E.L becomes effective only after the completion of one year or 240 days of continuous service in the establishment.
-Since the poster seems to have completed only 5 months of service prior to his resignation, he is not eligible to claim surrender value of his EL.
+Though there is no mention in the post about the type of establishment, normally the accrual of E.L. becomes effective only after the completion of one year or 240 days of continuous service in the establishment.
+Since the poster seems to have completed only 5 months of service prior to his resignation, he is not eligible to claim the surrender value of his E.L.

 From India, Salem